-- New Zealand Open Championship: Open to all.
+New Zealand Open Championship: Open to all.
 Play will commence with seeded Block play.
-Depending on entries, the intention is to have 32 players qualify for the Open Singles Knockout.
+The number of players qualifying for the Open Singles Knockout will depend on the number of entries.
 Each match will be played as best-of-three games, except that the manager may choose to play best-of-five matches from the quarter finals onwards.
 Challenge Cup presented by J.W.
 Lill and the Rene Watkins Gold Medal to be held for one year.

+2022-2023 Winner - Logan McCorkindale

-2021-2022 Winner - Paddy Chapman Runner-up will receive the John Prince Trophy presented by A.D.J.
+Runner-up will receive the John Prince Trophy presented by A.D.J.
 Heenan, OBE.

-2021-2022 - Felix Webby - 1(a) Bronze Medal: For players eliminated from the knockout before the Quarter finals.
-2021-2022 Winner John Christie - 1(b) Heenan Plate: All players entered in event 1 who do not qualify for the Open Singles Knockout are eligible to enter the Heenan Plate.
-Trophy presented by A.D.J.
-Heenan, OBE.
-2021-2022 Winner - Steve Clarke
+2022-2023 - Paddy Chapman